saichaithanya6/price_prediction/Readme.md

 ### Price Prediction with Continuous Integration & Deployment Using ZenML

-This project is not just about developing a machine learning model for price prediction but also focuses on implementing a Continuous Integration (CI) and Continuous Deployment (CD) system using ZenML.
-The goal is to create a robust, automated, and scalable pipeline for model training, evaluation, and deploying.
+This project is not just about developing a machine learning model for price prediction but also focusing on implementing a Continuous Integration (CI) and Continuous Deployment (CD) system using ZenML.
+The goal is to create a robust, automated, and scalable pipeline for model training, evaluation, and deploying a machine learning model.

 ##### Key Steps & Implementation